 - Delete Points: Remove all points, or the selected points. - Randomize wave points: Assigns random positions and weights to all points, or the selected points.
-No points are removed or added, but points snap to the background grid if Snap to grid is active, and when randomizing a selection, the left- and right-most points only move vertically, so as to keep the selection width consistent.
+No points are removed or added, but points snap to the background grid if Snap to grid is active.
 SHIFT-click to move points vertically only, preserving the rhythm. - 2x: 'Double-time' the selection or the entire waveform.
 SHIFT-click to 'triple-time'. - Move wave/selection left/right: Shift the selection or entire wave one grid space left or right.
 Hold SHIFT for precise adjustment (1/16th of a grid space). - Undo/redo: Step back and forth through your edits.
-Works on a per-Shaper/band basis. - •••: Open the Wave/Oscilloscope menu see below.
+Works on a per-Shaper/band basis - •••: Open the Wave/Oscilloscope menu see below.

-?
 TIP: Minutely shifting the wave left/right using the Move function can help in fine-tuning the response of sidechaining curves in VolumeShaper - just a little earlier or later can make a real difference to the groove and tightness.